Tank destroyer battalion (United States): Tank destroyer forces reduced

 In August 1942, the Tank Destroyer Command was redesignated the "Tank Destroyer Center," representing a "sharp restriction of authority" to purely a training establishment, with tank destroyer battalions leaving the custody of the Center entirely after their training was finished.
 From a high of 220 battalions, now deemed excessive, the 1943 troop basis called for only 114.
 In April 1943, it was called for that only 106 battalions be activated, the number active or in the process of activation at that time.
 By October 1943, it was found that the need for tank destroyers overseas was far less than had been expected, and the Tank Destroyer Center began to reduce its training activities.

 Thirty-five tank destroyer battalions never left the United States.
-Twenty-five battalions were broken up in 1943 and 1944 for their manpower, either to reinforce existing battalions, for assignment to special non-divisional infantry regiments for a six-week period of training to be converted to infantry replacements (the bulk of the battalions), or were kept occupied with miscellaneous tasks such as serving as school troops, until their inactivation.
+Twenty-five battalions were broken up in 1943 and 1944 for their manpower.
+The personnel either went to reinforce existing battalions, were reassigned to non-divisional infantry regiments for a six-week period of training to be converted to infantry replacements, or were assigned directly to stateside infantry divisions for retraining as infantry.
+The remainder of the battalions were kept occupied with miscellaneous tasks such as serving as school troops, until their inactivation.
 Ten battalions (not counting one that did so while overseas) were converted to other types of units, chiefly tank, amphibious tractor, or armored field artillery battalions.